adobe/log-parser/README.md

 We also have the possibility of throwing an exception iin the case of surpassing the memory rules.
 This is activated by setting the System property _LOGPARSER_EXCEPTION_ON_MEMORY_LIMIT_ to true.

 You can also call the memory guard rails in your own implementation by calling `ParseGuardRails.checkMemoryLimits()`.
 This will check both heap and memory percentage limits.

+### Exporting Anomalies Report

+We have the possibility of exporting the anomalies report.
+This is done by calling the method `LogData#exportAnomaliesReport(String fileName)`.
+If you do not give an argument `LogData#exportAnomaliesReport()` will export the anomalies to a file called anomalies.json.

 ## Changelog